NeddX/Livyonn/README.md

 ***

-Bytecode compiled/interpreted programming language written in C++, designed by me, built by me, and you best hope, for it to work.
+Bytecode compiled and interpreted programming language written in C++, designed by me, built by me, and you best hope, for it to work.

 # Pre-Alpha
 Right now it supports only two datatypes, strings and 64bit ints.